Ilia-AI-ML-NN/student-exam-prediction/README.md

 - 📚 hours of preparation
 - ✍️ number of tasks solved

+🧠 What this project demonstrates
+Logistic Regression (binary classification)

+2D Decision Boundary Visualization

+Predictive modeling in scikit-learn

+Data plotting with matplotlib

 The project includes visualization of the decision boundary and prediction of a new student.

 ---